About the Fund

 Size of Grants

 The activities that are eligible for funding are those that protect and advance digital rights.
-These may include but are not limited to research, advocacy, policy analysis, litigation, digital literacy and digital security skills building, and participating in digital rights policy making processes.
+These may include but are not limited to research, advocacy, policy analysis, litigation, digital literacy and digital security skills building, and participating in digital rights legal and legislative processes.

-The grant funding shall be for a period not exceeding six months.
+The grant funding shall be for a period not exceeding 6 months.

 - The initiatives to be funded will preferably have formal registration in an African country, but in some circumstances organisations and coalitions that do not have formal registration may be considered.
 Such organisations need to show evidence that they are operational in a particular African country or countries.